great-expectations/great_expectations/docs/guides/miscellaneous/how-to-use-the-project-check-config-command.md

 ---
-title: How to use the project check_config command
+title: How to use the project check-config command
 ---

 This article is a stub.